signalfx/splunk-otel-collector-operator/README.md

         image: my-java-app:latest
 ```

-Then you can automatically instrument it by add `otel.splunk.com/inject-java: "true"` to the Pod spec (not the deployment) so that it would look like the following:
+Then you can automatically instrument it by adding `otel.splunk.com/inject-java: "true"` to the Pod spec (not the deployment) so that it would look like the following:

 ```yaml
 apiVersion: apps/v1